LOUVRE MUSEUM TICKETS: WHERE AND HOW TO BUY YOUR TICKET TO SKIP THE LINE

 WHERE YOU CAN BUY YOUR TICKET TO THE LOUVRE MUSEUM

-You can buy your tickets to the Louvre museum in three places:
+You can buy your tickets to the Louvre museum in three ways:

 2 – on the Museo del Louvre: E-ticket.